 How to Care for a Dental Bridge

-Once you get your final bridge, follow these tips to help it last:
+Once you get your final dental bridge in our Arlington, TX office, follow these tips to help it last:

 - Brush and floss daily: Brush at least twice a day and floss to prevent bacteria buildup around your bridge.
 Use a soft toothbrush to gently clean around it.
 You may find threaded floss or a water flosser helpful, especially if you have implants.